-When we hear news stories and watch television shows, we want to tell the story to our families, friends and colleagues about what, how and why something happened.
-In fact, we recount the story, its main characters and events in our own words.
-This technique is called paraphrase, which is to express an idea or somebody’s message in our own words by maintaining the meaning of original material.
-Paraphrase is a Greek word, paraphrasis, means “to tell in other words.”
-Simply, it is to restate a statement in different words rather than the original text while keeping the meaning and sense of original source the same.
+Often when we hear news stories and watch television shows, we want to tell our families, friends, and colleagues about what, how, and why something happened.
+In fact, we recount the story, its main characters, and events in our own words.
+This technique is called paraphrasing, which is to express an idea or somebody’s message in our own words, by maintaining the meaning of the original material.
+Paraphrase is a Greek word, paraphrasis, which means “to tell in other words.”
+Simply, it is to restate a statement in different words than the original text, while keeping the meaning and sense of the original source the same.

 Paraphrase and Summary

 Both summarizing and paraphrasing use similar actions by involving almost the same processes.
 However, their objectives are different.
-Summary aims at condensing the original source into a shorter form than it is whereas, paraphrase has no concern with length; rather it is rewording or restating the original source in different words, keeping the length or word count almost the same.
+Summary aims at condensing the original source into a shorter form.
+Paraphrase has no concern with length, but is a rewording or restating or the original source in different words, keeping the length or word count almost the same.

 It is the east, and Juliet is the sun.